Skip to main content

 • Prevention and Treatment

-Obstetric fistula is almost entirely preventable with proper maternal healthcare, especially with timely access to cesarean sections.
-When a fistula does occur, complex surgical repair is the standard treatment, requiring surgeons with special expertise in this area.
-Many women can regain full urine and fecal continence and return to a normal life after successful surgery.
+When a fistula does occur, complex surgical repair is the standard treatment.
+Surgery requires skilled specialists, but many women regain full control over their urine and bowel movements and can return to a normal life after successful treatment.

 • Prevalence